easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 Problem: "GitHub forces me to use their LLM.
 If I want Claude or
           local LLMs, I'm out of luck."

-Solution: "Q-IDE: choose from 53 LLMs.
+Solution: "Top Dog: choose from 53 LLMs.
 Switch instantly.
 Optimize cost."

 Proof: "BYOK multi-LLM routing with automatic cost optimization"